| Mark

 On a national scale,

-Journal and Business Week and produced major
+Journal and Business Week to produce major

-hostile takeover battle.
-Miner has planned and executed concurrent
+news coverage for clients.
+He has planned and executed concurrent

 handled hundreds of interviews; positioned practice leaders